 Physical Dependence vs. Addiction

 The specific type of withdrawal symptoms a person experiences will depend both on the drug of abuse and the person’s individual biology, including any existing health conditions.
-While it is difficult to predict exactly what withdrawal symptoms will manifest until a person is in withdrawal, this process is often uncomfortable, sometimes painful, and can feature drug cravings (i.e., the body is signaling that it wants the drugs to which it has grown accustomed).
-Although it may seem illogical, a person going through withdrawal may have the desire to detox and achieve abstinence, but the body acts at the cross-purpose of wanting the familiar drug.
-It is important to understand that just as the body habituated to the drug of abuse, the body will eventually adapt to abstinence.
+While it is difficult to predict exactly what withdrawal symptoms will manifest until someone is in withdrawal, this process is often uncomfortable, sometimes painful, and can feature drug cravings (i.e., the body is signaling that it wants the drugs to which it has grown accustomed).
+A person going through withdrawal may have the desire to stop using, but the body’s desire for the drug can become overwhelming.
+During times of crisis, it’s important to remember that just as the body became dependent on the drug, it will eventually adapt to abstinence.

 Signs and Symptoms of Withdrawal